-You know that feeling when you're watching a show and you're just waiting for the other shoe to drop?
+You know that feeling when you're watching a show, and you're just waiting for the other shoe to drop?
 For years, that was the standard experience for any queer person watching television.
 If you saw two women holding hands or two men sharing a quiet moment, you'd instinctively start a mental countdown until one of them was killed off or the relationship was blown up for dramatic effect.
 It was the "Bury Your Gays" era, and it taught us that our love was inherently temporary and destined for disaster.
+Thankfully, we aren't in that place anymore.
+The television space looks fundamentally different.
+We've moved from stories of survival to stories of domesticity.
+We're seeing queer characters who get to be boring, happy, and long-term.

 Queer television has successfully moved from tragedy to a version of normalcy that reshapes what a "happily ever after" looks like for everyone.
 It's no longer just about the struggle to be seen.
 It's about the right to thrive in a relationship that's as healthy, messy, and lasting as any other.